Smilin-Dominator/smilin_file_hosting/docs/index.md

 This creates two containers;

 - A Python Container (The Main API)
-- A MySQL Container (The Main Database)
+- A MariaDB Container (The Main Database)

-The Python Container contains the main server, which exposes Port 2356, and the MySQL Container contains a MySQL Database with the user and password specified in the docker-compose file.
+The Python Container contains the main server, which exposes Port 2356, and the MariaDB Container contains a MariaDB Database with the user and password specified in the docker-compose file.

 ### Client
 To run the client, you'll need a python interpreter.
 The program was written using Python 3.10, so install either 3.10